-Many of our monitoring-checks have parameters that expect a regular expression (regex or regexp for short) as a value.
+Many of our monitoring-checks have parameters that accept either a string or a regular expression (regex or regexp for short) as a value.
 This possibility, especially in combination with a naming convention, is a very flexible and powerful instrument to control what the monitoring plugins should check.

 (check only those aggregates, whose name contains the string aggr1)